outmoded/bassmaster/README.md

 ![bassmaster Logo](https://raw.github.com/spumko/bassmaster/master/images/bassmaster.png)

-The batch endpoint makes it easy to combine requests into a single one.
-It also supports pipelining so you are able to take the result of one of the endpoints in the batch request and use it in a subsequent endpoint.
+Bassmaster makes it easy to combine requests into a single one.
+It also supports pipelining, allowing you to take the result of one query in the batch request and use it in a subsequent endpoint.
 The batch endpoint only responds to POST requests.

 [![Build Status](https://secure.travis-ci.org/hapijs/bassmaster.png)](http://travis-ci.org/hapijs/bassmaster)